magento/merchdocs/src/cms/page-builder-add-content-products.md

 1. If needed, set the **Show Dots** option to `No`.

-   When the default setting (`Yes`), navigation dots appear at the bottom of the carousel slider.
+   When set to the default setting (`Yes`), navigation dots appear at the bottom of the carousel slider.
 If you disable this setting, the carousel slider does not display navigation dots.

 ### Advanced